TheFinality/GoogleMinesweeperCustomBoardSizes/README.md

 and you'd have to edit it the bookmark anyway. just copy the code from `size.js`

+## Note
+the game might crash if there are too many mines because this game isn't too well made tbh

 ## Enable Custom Sizes
 ```
 window.minesweeper.customBoardSize({